 There was no place to go but up in Chinatown in the 19th century, when laws restricted where Chinese San Franciscans could live and work.
-Atop barber shops, laundries and diners lining Waverly Place, you'll spot lantern-festooned temple balconies.
-Tin How Temple was built in 1852; its altar miraculously survived the 1906 earthquake.
+Atop barber shops, laundries and diners lining Waverly Pl, you'll spot lantern-festooned balconies of temples – including Tin How Temple, built in 1852.
+Its altar miraculously survived the 1906 earthquake.
 To pay your respects, follow sandalwood-incense aromas up three flights of stairs.
 Entry is free, but offerings are customary for temple upkeep.
 No photography inside, please.